31 May Ed

-He began to consider that the first day Ed arrived, it was in fact an attempted mass murderer standing outside his locker, saying nothing, eclipsing the light.
-He was horrified of Ed.
+He began to consider that the first day Ed arrived, it was, in fact, an attempted mass murderer standing outside his locker, saying nothing, eclipsing the light.
+He was horrified by Ed.
 He was mesmerized by Ed.
 He was… respectful, of Ed.

 “I… I could do what he would have done… I could do it… Nobody even knows the whole plan… but here it is… I can read the whole thing, and know what nobody else knows.
 I… I could be noticed forever… Ed and I, we’d go down in history…”